 The Lyndon Visitor Centre

-The Lyndon Visitor Centre is now OPEN from 9am-5pm every day until 11th September
+The Lyndon Visitor Centre is now OPEN from 9am-5pm every day until early September

 The Lyndon Centre lies down a narrow track leading from the minor road between Manton and Edith Weston on the south shore of the reservoir – look for the large osprey sign.
 The view from the Visitor Centre is spectacular.
 Orchids bloom right outside and tree sparrows frequent the feeder in front of the windows.